 Last week the high schools in our area held their annual tryouts.
 Opening day is in two weeks.
 For most of our students, this is an exciting time — a chance to see the results of the hard work the put in during the offseason.
-That’s the story for most Ranch Guys … but not all of them.
+That’s the story for most ARMory Guys … but not all of them.

 Today, the father of one of our students called and requested a meeting before our 4:00 pm class.
 Tim (not his real name), a right-handed junior pitcher had been working hard all winter and was steadily improving.
 He was now sitting around 84 mph and touching 86 occasionally, but his high school team is loaded with arms.